Intro to Virtual Private Servers

 Harden Root Account Further

 We can actually disable all logins to the root account, especially since we now have sudo access.
+The first command sets the password to an impossible hash.
+The second command locks the account.
 Run the following:

 $ sudo usermod -p '!' root $ sudo passwd -l root